swagger-api/swagger-parser/README.md

 You need the following installed and available in your $PATH:

 * [Java 1.7](http://java.oracle.com)

-Note!
-Some folks have had issues with OOM errors with java version "1.6.0_51".
-It's strongly suggested that you upgrade to 1.7!

 * [Apache maven 3.0.3 or greater](http://maven.apache.org/)

 After cloning the project, you can build it from source with this command: